DSM2499/AI_Interview_Simulator/README.md

 ## 1. Project Overview

-This project is a comprehensive AI-powered interview simulation framework built to evaluate candidates based on structured resumes or directly ingested JSON profiles.
-It automates the end-to-end simulation of multi-round interviews, evaluates responses using LLM-based scoring, generates performance reports, and displays real-time dashboards for review.
+The AI Interview Simulation Platform is an intelligent end-to-end system designed to simulate multi-round job interviews for data analyst roles.
+This system evaluates candidates based on custom-generated resumes (or uploaded ones), conducts interview rounds using LLM agents, provides detailed evaluations, and outputs comprehensive reports and dashboards.
+It automates candidate screening and helps recruiters visualize performance across various evaluation criteria.

 ## 2. Key Components